Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 6 (Mar 3rd)
 ##### In-class:
 Lecture: Prototyping and usability techniques.
+(Sketch, Figma)
-* In-class activity: Use Sketch to prototype the next iteration of the app for testing.
+* In-class activity: Use Sketch or Figma to prototype the next iteration of the app for testing.

 ##### HW:
 * Test paper prototypes and document feedback.
 Update your "How might we" statement if need be.